 This type of mindful meditation practice can be explored in either a group setting, or in a dyad (in co-meditation with a facilitator).

-Una has been offering iRest classes/workshops in Wellington for over five years.
+Una has been offering iRest classes/workshops in Wellington for seven years.
 She completed her iRest trainings directly with Dr. Richard Miller (founder of iRest) and, in 2015, became the first certified iRest Teacher in NZ.
-She regularly assists at iRest teacher trainings in Australia and NZ, is a Registered Meditation teacher with the Meditation Association of Australia, and co-hosts iRest events with Neal Ghoshal under YogaNidraNZ (www.yoganidra.nz).
+She has regularly assisted at iRest teacher trainings in Australia and NZ and co-hosts iRest events with Neal Ghoshal under YogaNidraNZ (www.yoganidra.nz).
 She is also a long-time yoga teacher and offers one-on-one iRest sessions for depression, anxiety and trauma recovery from the Ngaio Natural Health Centre.
-Una serves in a voluntary capacity on the management team for iRest Australasia.

 For more information on iRest in NZ and worldwide, please visit the websites below: